 In an earlier case, the Court allowed a more invasive search because the sole officer on the scene was outnumbered by the arrestees and the arrest was for drug offenses.
 Under those circumstances, the officer had reasonable grounds to believe he was at risk and a search could turn up weapons or evidence relevant to the arresting offense.
 In fact, the Court ruled in the earlier case that a police officer in such circumstances is allowed to search even closed containers inside a vehicle, such as purses, briefcases, and glove boxes.

 In short, the main factors justifying a vehicle search are:

 As with any encounter with the police, the person with the badge largely controls how things turn out for the person stopped.
 So, while it is crucial to know your constitutional rights and the limits placed on the police, it is equally important to use common sense in any encounter with authorities.

 Even if the police stop a person for a broken taillight, if the cop can see a bag of cocaine on the passenger seat, that driver is not going to drive off with a "fix-it" ticket.
-It is going to cost a lot in time and misery to fix that.
-An officer's visual scan of the inside of a car is allowed in any stop and any evidence of illegal activity spotted can lead to a more invasive search.
+An officer's visual scan of the inside of a car is allowed in any stop, and any evidence of illegal activity spotted can lead to a more invasive search.

 When a police officer knows that she does not have a legal basis to search your car, she may ask if you will consent to it.
-You do not have to consent and, if she had real grounds to search, she would just do it.
-Once you do consent, it is much harder to challenge the search and anything she finds.
+You do not have to consent and, if she had real grounds to search, she would just conduct the search.
+But saying no to an officer is easier said than done.
+Once you do consent, it is much harder to challenge the search and evidence of anything she finds.

 Defeating even an improper search is difficult.
 Failing to defeat it may mean jail time, a fine, or other serious consequences.
-If you have been stopped by a police officer and have questions about your rights and options, consult an attorney experienced in laws in your state.
+If you have been stopped by a police officer and have questions about your rights and options, consult a local criminal defense attorney with experience defending cases in your area.